 James J. Diamond - Professor; B.S., St. Joseph's University (PA), 1972; Ph.D., Stanford University, 1978.

-Courses taught: chemistry in the atmosphere (inquiry seminar), seminar, general chemistry, physical chemistry, research methods, and advanced laboratory.
+Courses taught: chemistry in the atmosphere, seminar, general chemistry, physical chemistry, research methods, research, and writing in chemistry.

 Dr. Diamond's interests include physical chemistry, nonlinear dynamics in chemistry, and spectroscopy.
 His research interests include molecular modeling, ab initio calculations of electronic structure problems, and fundamental aspects of quantum mechanics.